slother/speedtest-to-influxdb/README.md

     NOTE: The `speedtest-cli` package in distro repositories is an unofficial client.
 It will need to be uninstalled before installing the Ookla Speedtest CLI application with the directions on their website.

-2. Install the InfluxDB client for library from Python.
+2. Install the InfluxDB2 client for library from Python.

-    `pip3 install influxdb`
+    `pip3 install influxdb-client`

 3. Run the script.